ronceray/UnderdampedLangevinInference/README.md

    of the author.

 **ULI_demo_VdP.py**: a fully commented example of force and diffusion inference on the example of 1D non-linear oscillator. **Start here!**

+**ULI_demo_VdP.py**: a fully commented example of force, interaction and diffusion inference on the example of experimental data of two interacting migrating cells.
+   For this, download Dataset_S01.txt from https://www.pnas.org/doi/10.1073/pnas.2016602118, add it into your directory and hit run! **Check this if you want to get started on experimental data!**

 -----------------------------------------------------------------------